aws-samples/amazon-sagemaker-secure-mlops/README.md

 # Amazon SageMaker secure MLOps
 The goal of the solution is to demonstrate a deployment of Amazon SageMaker Studio into a secure controlled environment with multi-layer security and implementation of secure MLOps CI/CD pipelines.
+The solution also implements a multi-account model deployment pipeline.

 This GitHub repository is for the two-part series of blog posts on [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/):
 - [Secure multi-account model deployment with Amazon SageMaker: Part 1](https://aws.amazon.com/blogs/machine-learning/part-1-secure-multi-account-model-deployment-with-amazon-sagemaker/)